Celebrating careers in the energy field

 Think of them as #Powerful Careers.

-During 2023, the Virginia, Maryland & Delaware Association of Electric Cooperatives will spotlight careers in energy to attract prospective employees entering the workforce, professionals looking for a career change or workers who have been affected by pandemic-related budget cuts.
+The Virginia, Maryland & Delaware Association of Electric Cooperatives spotlights careers in energy to attract prospective employees entering the workforce, professionals looking for a career change, or workers who have been affected by pandemic-related budget cuts.

 It’s a rich field to draw from, with nearly 1,800 cooperative employees in our member cooperative systems.